What is Counselling, Clinical Psychology and Counselling Psychology?

 - A Counselling or Clinical Psychologist has similar training to a counsellor or psychotherapist, but also holds a degree in Psychology.

-People who seek counselling and psychotherapy in Stirling are ordinary people struggling with ordinary, everyday issues.
+People who seek counselling and psychological therapy in Stirling are ordinary people struggling with ordinary, everyday issues.
 Most of them simply seek guidance on identifying specific goals for issues they want to work on, or to learn effective strategies that will make their life better and healthier.

-Here are the top 10 most common issues that people have successfully dealt with through counselling and therapy in Stirling.
+Here are the top 11 most common issues that people have successfully dealt with through counselling and talking therapy in Stirling.

 - Behavioural Issues